adrianbrad/translator/README.md

 ##### Prerequisites

-- A PostgreSQL database and valid credentials to connect passed in the [Makefile](Makefile)
+- A PostgreSQL database and valid credentials to connect passed in the [Makefile](Makefile).
+And please run the DB schema found in `./db`.

 ##### Usage